-ZSL London Zoo had been in my wish list to go for quite a long time.
-And finally this Friday I got the chance to book in and go and see myself some wildlife.
+ZSL London Zoo had been on my wish list to go for quite a long time.
+And finally this Friday I got the chance to book in and go and see some wildlife.
 I was excited when I came to know that I will be able to see Tigers, Lions, crocodiles and other deadly predators.
-I booked my tickets online from London Tour Package website which offers great packages for family and individuals, I was able to save time and book the tickets for two of us without much hassle.
+I booked my tickets online from the London Tour Package website which offers great packages for families and individuals, I was able to save time and book the tickets for the two of us without much hassle.
 You can book your ZSL London Zoo tickets here: “Click Here“

 We reached ZSL London Zoo around 12 in the afternoon.
-I wanted to make sure that we don’t miss any of the sights and be there all day so that we see and cover all what ZSL London Zoo has to offer.
-Make sure you keep the ticket print outs ready, they wont allow you to enter if you have booked your tickets in advance and have not brought the printed out tickets.
-It was a sunny day we showed our ticket print outs and entered into the Zoo, without queuing up.
-Generally ZSL London Zoo gets crowded and the queue get long, as went on Friday early afternoon we didn’t faced much of discomfort.
+I wanted to make sure that we don’t miss any of the sights and be there all day so that we see and cover all that ZSL London Zoo has to offer.
+Make sure you keep the ticket printouts ready, they won’t allow you to enter if you have booked your tickets in advance and have not brought the printed out tickets.
+It was a sunny day we showed our ticket printouts and entered the Zoo, without queuing up.
+Generally, ZSL London Zoo gets crowded and the queue gets long, as went on Friday early afternoon we didn’t face much discomfort.

-We then moved on to “Outback” where we saw Ostrich and Kangaroos.
-By the time we reached there it got very windy so we spent few minutes and took some pictures and moved on to see some more exotic animals.
-We then arrived at the Reptile house, where we saw varied type of small to big lizards, venomous snakes.
-Viewing wildlife from my eyes in real was a great experience and was excited to look more and god we saw two tortoises at our exit.
+We then moved on to Outback where we saw Ostrich and Kangaroos.
+By the time we reached there, it got very windy so we spent a few minutes and took some pictures and moved on to see some more exotic animals.
+We then arrived at the Reptile House, where we saw varied types of small to big lizards, and venomous snakes.
+Viewing wildlife from my eyes in real was a great experience and was excited to look more god we saw two tortoises at our exit.
 We came to know they were very old about 80 years old already.
 Tortoises can live up to 150 years old.
-It was a great sight to see some animals living longer then humans.
+It was a great sight to see some animals living longer than humans.
 We then moved on to bugs life, cattle farms and so many other wildlife creatures were there.

 There were few noticeable animals, which just took my breath away Meerkats were one of them.
-After seeing the butterflies, the insects, owls, pigs, we went to see the Penguin beach.
-It was an amazing sight, we saw them playing on their own beach kind of themed area with a nice glass walled pool.
+After seeing the butterflies, insects, owls, and pigs, we went to see Penguin beach.
+It was an amazing sight, we saw them playing on their own beach kind of themed area with a nice glass-walled pool.
 We stayed there for a while and enjoyed and observed penguins.
-Ahead we saw so many other animals and birds that names were completely new to us.
-This made us realized that they all are exotic and rare.
+Ahead we saw so many other animals and birds whose names were completely new to us.
+This made us realise that they all are exotic and rare.

-We then moved on to “Into Africa” Area, surely we all know the biggest animals are found in Africa, and to our delight yes we saw 14 feet Giraffe, Zebras, Hippopotamus, Okapis.
-We were simply amazed by the height of Giraffes, we saw 3 of them and they all were looking very healthy and tall touching 6 meters or 20 feet’s, we spent some time there as it was about 4 pm and they were feeding giraffes with evening snacks.
+We then moved on to the Africa Area, surely we all know the biggest animals are found in Africa, and to our delight yes we saw 14 feet Giraffe, Zebras, Hippopotamus, and Okapis.
+We were simply amazed by the height of Giraffes, we saw 3 of them and they all were looking very healthy and tall touching 6 meters or 20 feet, we spent some time there as it was about 4 pm and they were feeding giraffes with evening snacks.
 We then saw the Zebras and Okapis; they both were busy grazing here and there.
-Okapis is a unique animal though, having stripy legs like zebra and head like of a giraffe.
+Okapis is a unique animal though, having stripy legs like a zebra and a head like of a giraffe.